neurodata/DataManager/docs/NDM.md

 ### Program Reference

 All commands are prefixed with a single dash (`-`).
-Below is a listing of the `ndm` program options as of version 0.2.
+Below is a listing of the `ndm` program options as of version 0.3.

 * `help` : List these options.

 * `version` : Obtain the current NeuroDataManager version and build date.
-* `datadir` : The path to the directory containing a Neuroglancer JSON manifest.
+* `datastore` : The path to the datastore containing a Neuroglancer JSON manifest.
 Currently, only directories on the local filesystem (filesystem datastore) are supported.
+(Replaces deprecated parameter `datadir`.)
 * `exampleManifest` : Generate an example Neuroglancer manifest to use as a template for setting up a new data directory.
 Can be supplied with no other arguments.
 Will generate the manifest and exit.
 The example manifest will be written to `manifest.ex.json` in the calling directory.
 * `format` : Input/output file format.
 Currently `tif` is default and is the only format supported.
 * `gzip` : Indicates the precomputed chunk data in the data directory is compressed using gzip.
-If you are attempting to read data from the data directory and are getting errors loading precompued chunks, the data is likely compressed with gzip.
+If you are attempting to read data from the data directory and are getting errors loading precomputed chunks, the data is likely compressed with gzip.
 * `input` : Path to the input file for Ingest.
 Passing this flag indicates `ndm` should run in ingest mode.
 Only one operation can be run at a time, and Ingest takes priority over Cutout (if both flags are passed).
 * `output` : Path to the output file for Cutout.
 * `scale` : String indicating the scale key to use for this ingest/cutout operation.
 Must match the scale key defined in the Neuroglancer JSON manifest.